xsf/xmpp.org/README.md

 * Commits to the master branch generate a new build.
 * Builds are visible at https://travis-ci.org/xsf/xmpp.org/builds
-* New content is deployed to [gh-pages branch](https://github.com/xsf/xmpp.org/tree/gh-pages)
-* and will be visible on http://xmpp.org after the next update
+* Changes will be visible on http://xmpp.org after the next update

 ## Software Requirements